 Latest posts by Dr Anna Zecharia (see all)

 - Reflections on #womensmarchlondon - January 22, 2017

 - Does brain size matter: time to stop this nonsense - February 14, 2014

 - Response to “Women in Scientific Careers” report - February 6, 2014

 Dr Ellie Cosgrave

-Ellie is a Research Associate at UCL's department for Science Technology Engineering and Public Policy (STEaPP).
-Her work, part of the Liveable Cities research programme, focuses on how information technology changing cities across the world.
+Ellie is an Associate Professor in Urban Innovation at UCL's department for Science Technology Engineering and Public Policy (STEaPP).
+Ellie's research is driven by three intersecting themes: the impact of rapid urbanisation, technological innovation, and human wellbeing and social justice.
 Ellie is passionate about broadening access to Engineering and believes that diversity in Engineering is the cornerstone to solving some of the world’s greatest and most complex challenges.
 She also makes sure there is time in her week for music and dancing!